nielseneli/bull--itpoint/index.md

 # Finished Presentation Format

 We're using `reveal.js` for our ouput as slides.
-You can view a sample presentation [here](http://lab.hakim.se/reveal-js/#/ "Sample reveal.js presentation").
+You can view a sample presentation [here](http://lab.hakim.se/reveal-js/#/ "Sample reveal.js presentation"), or download Bull--itPoint and try it for yourself!